Muizz-CS/CDV01_Career_Goals_Reflection_ABDKIE25146_pto2503-a_AbdulMuizzKiewitz/README.md

 I've researched and been part of many industries for my age and gained quite the insight on how software development and web development can improve these industries and businesses as well.

-Here is a list of industries I've been in:
+Here are industries I've been in:

-    ~Retail: I was a seasonal employee at Footgear, and my roles were merchandising and sales
+    ~ Retail: I was a seasonal employee at Footgear, and my roles were merchandising and sales

     ~ Transport: I was a driver for BuDDys, which is a company which transported people home after hours in their own vehicles after they had a night out.